ndrakos/blog/_posts/2023-03-24-MIRISim_Troubleshooting_Part_III.md

 Here is the current plan for the next tests:

-- Test 4: Dig into the source creation a little more
+- Test 4: Dig into the source creation a little more.
+Make a fits file with ONE objects, make sure it is in the right location.
 - Test 5: Look into the "Run" step, make sure I am setting the WCS information correctly.
 Does the WCS of the images match the dither pattern?
 Is the angle, ect, correct?
 - Test 6: Are the sources and stars in the right places?
 - Test 7: Do the sources and stars have the right fluxes?